 Are you wondering what the difference is between private vs NHS dentistry?
 The key is to consider how treatment is funded and how that might limit the options available.

 Private dentists’ prices vary widely according to their level of skill and experience, location, and hours of service.
 Expensive dentists may have undertaken extra training in special interests, or may be offering evening and weekend appointments perhaps in a prime location like a city centre.
-On the other hand, cheaper dentists may have less experience and training or may be in less desirable locations with only daytime appointments.
+On the other hand, cheaper dentists may have less experience and training or may be in less convenient locations with only daytime appointments.

 Of course prices are not always indicative of the quality or level of service.
 The best way to find out why a dentist charges more or less than the local competition is to ask.
 Most dentists will be very happy and comfortable explaining their prices and the reasoning behind them.